0%

 • Combining Draw Actions

 Players may combine multiple Draws into a single action by declaring and spending the required souls (example: declaring to your opponent that you are spending 4 Souls to draw 2 cards).
-This counts as one Draw action for the purposes of abilities and effect triggers.
+This counts as one Draw action for the purposes of effect triggers.

 Draw Action Example